-The Collaborative Regional Alliance for Farmer Training (CRAFT) workshop series shares farmer experiences and best practices between farmers, farm workers, apprentices and gardeners.
+The Collaborative Regional Alliance for Farmer Training (CRAFT) On Farm workshop series shares farmer experiences and best practices between farmers, farm workers, apprentices and gardeners.
 Host farmers discuss how to produce, harvest, handle, market and/or differentiate specialty crops.

 Topics may include soil fertility, urban farming, growing and marketing, weed control and cultivating equipment, s well as whole farm planning.
 The goal of CRAFT worskhops is to increase the competitiveness of specialty crops in the marketplace.